-The reduction in program size from approximately 3.7 million to 1.0 million is likely to reduce harvest benefits over the short-term.
+The reduction in program size from approximately 3.7 million to 2.5 million (1.0 million acclimated at WAF, and 1.5 million direct river release from Washougal) is likely to reduce harvest benefits over the short-term.
 It is anticipated that by producing higher quality smolts, and using acclimation techniques proven effective in the Yakima River, survival rates of released fish will increase to make up for this possible loss.
-However, if harvest goals are not met, direct plant releases into the lower Klickitat River of pre-smolts from Washougal stock may resume.
+However, if harvest goals are not met, full direct plant releases into the lower Klickitat River of pre-smolts from Washougal stock may resume.
 The actual number of additional releases will be determined by the performance (adult return numbers) of the new program and the estimated number of additional juveniles needed to meet the harvest goals of the program.